danilgotvyansky/djangoapp_with_devops/[deprecated] nagios/README.md

+# DEPRECATED* #

+Please note that the Nagios is no longer used for this project.
+[Prometheus](/prometheus/README.md) is used instead.

 # Nagios #
 Nagios is used to monitor both servers' performance.
 Also, it will monitor our application demo and notify us when there is any issue.